cegeka/batchers/taxcalculator-blog/article6-easy-deployment-with-vagrant/README.md

 In order to run the master and slave machines just run either ```vagrant up master```, ```vagrant up slave``` or both ```vagrant up master slave```.
 SSH-in into the machines is similar: ```vagrant ssh master``` or ```vagrant ssh slave```.

-Wee needed for our configuration that the two machines see each other.
+We needed for our configuration that the two machines see each other.
 By default vagrant machines have the same IP and can't ping each other.
 By manually setting private network ip to the master we were able to connect the slave to the master.

 But I want my slave to connect to some other master.
 How do I do that?
 Well it's simple: we use environment variables.
 Jus run: